 Imago

 Scottie Scheffler is back to throwing temper tantrums at TPC Scottsdale.
-No, we’re not talking about the 2025 WM Phoenix Open, when he drove through his golf bag and split open his water bottle.
-This time around, he nearly broke his club in half after a poor wedge shot close to the fringe.
-And all of it was caught by the ESPN+ broadcast.
+Unlike last time at the 2025 WM Phoenix Open, when he whacked his golf bag with his club, this time around, he nearly broke his club in half after a poor wedge shot.

 Watch What’s Trending Now!

-Sitting at 2-under par, he had already hit a poor approach shot from 114 yards.
+Sitting at 2-under par after starting on the back nine, he had already hit a poor approach shot from 114 yards.
 Despite landing close to the hole, his ball had rolled off the green, 9 yards away from the hole.
-Scheffler could have still managed a par if he hit a good wedge shot on the par-4 18th hole.
+Scheffler could have still managed a par if he had hit a good wedge shot.
 However, the roll-back incident occurred on the third stroke, causing him a lot of frustration.
 He ended up scoring a bogey on the hole to go 1-under for the day.

 Golf is hard … even for the No. 1 player in the world.